You’re probably dealing with the same challenges all expats face when signing up for home Internet in Thailand.

 Rounding out the Big Three is Dtac.
 Officially trading under the slightly less-snappy name of Total Access Communication Public Company Ltd., Dtac’s logo will be familiar to Scandinavians as that of Norwegian phone company Telenor.

-This is no coincidence, as Telenor both directly and indirectly owns Dtac.
-The company is currently going through a merger with True, which would make it one-half of the largest mobile network provider in Thailand.
+This is no coincidence, as Telenor previously both directly and indirectly owned Dtac.
+However, right now True has already taken over Dtac, making it one-half of the largest mobile network providers in Thailand.
+But the two companies must operate separately until 2026, per NBTC regulations.

-However, it’s not a fibre internet.
-So, a speed can be quite low at 10 Mbps to 20 Mbps.
+However, it’s not a fiber Internet.
+So, the speed can be quite low at 10 Mbps to 20 Mbps.

 Not sure which package is for you?